igiagkiozis/CrystalAI/README.md

 - [Unity](https://unity3d.com/)

 ## History
+- v0.9.6 Completed in-code documenation (exported as XML).
+Simplified the API.
 - v0.7.2 Changed a portion of the API to make it more intuitive.
 Added a basic example project showcasing the AI.
 - v0.7.1 First public version containing only the library and the test suite.